-Cheap Flights from San Diego to Dallas
+Cheap Flights from San Diego to Dallas in 2019

 Flight information San Diego to Dallas

-average flight time from San Diego to Dallas, total distance 1176 miles
+Average flight time, total distance 1176 miles

 Flying from sunny San Diego to the big skies of Dallas?
 Your flight route from the West Coast to the north of the Lone Star State connects two interesting and diverse cities.
 In Dallas, you’ll find a fantastic mixture of vibrant art scenes, cool jazz, and the spicy flavors of Tex-Mex cuisine to tempt all your palates.
 Have a look at the tips below before you book your flight to make sure you know all your options, so your journey is stress free.